hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

  * If you've used GameSparks before, click *Add Game* from the drop-down menu in the top-right of the screen.

 Adding a game is a 3-stage process:
-* *Step 1.
-Game Details* - Enter a name and description for your game.
+* *Stage 1 Game Details* - Enter a name and description for your game.
 Set a timeout to end player sessions after they disconnect from your game.
-* *Step 2.
-Features & Integrations* - Select the currencies, platform features, and 3rd-party integrations you want for your game.
+* *Stage 2 Features & Integrations* - Select the currencies, platform features, and 3rd-party integrations you want for your game.
-* *Step 3.
-Geographical Setup* - Configure the Geographical Setup for your game.
+* *Stage 3 Geographical Setup* - Configure the Geographical Setup for your game.

 <q>**Note!** In this section, we'll assume you've used Gamesparks before and have already created a game.</q>